Government College Silwani, Department of Higher Education

 Future Leader/Volunteer (FLV) of Global Community Health (GCH)

 National Insititute of Education, Nanyang Technological University

-Yew Cheo Ng is currently pursuing her Bachelor in Sports and Physical Education, working full-time and concurrently running and training competitively at national level under her supervisor and coach, Dr. Balasekaran.
+Yew Cheo Ng is pursuing her Masters in Exercise and Sports Science, working full-time and concurrently running and training competitively at national level under her supervisor and coach, Dr. Balasekaran.
 She also does research that focuses on human performance and physical education.

 She has been running competitively since she was 10 years old and is very passionate about the sport.
 She represented Singapore at the Western Australian Little Athletics (WALA) in 2000 and Singapore Open 2017 clinching bronze in 4x400m relay and 10,000m respectively.
 In addition, she has also participated in several local races/marathons and many of which she has come in top 3 placings.
 She is also an IAAF Youth level 1 certified coach and coaches voluntarily.
 She has also often gone beyond her time to help coach many young children and motivate their interest in running.
 She has also conducted workshops, developed videos and CDs on running tactics and prevention of injuries from running.
 She has also worked on the Brain Breaks study in Singapore and is helping Fuhua Primary School efforts to make it the UNSGD lab of the future.